LogoLogo

 • Roles are hierarchical, so if a lower role has an access right, a higher role will also have that access right.

-• If a user has multiple Resource roles for the same resource, either assigned directly or through different groups, permission is granted if any one of those Resource Roles allows it (calculated with OR).
+• If a user has multiple Resource roles for the same resource, either assigned directly or through different groups, permission is granted if any one of those Resource roles allow it (calculated with OR).

 Below is a conceptual diagram illustrating these principles.

-This diagram illustrates the pattern with an operation linked to a specific resource A. There is also a pattern with an operation linked solely to the workspace, not to any specific resource.
-This pattern is simpler, as shown below:
+This diagram illustrates the pattern with an operation linked to a specific resource A. There is also a pattern with an operation linked solely to the workspace, and not to any specific resource.
+This pattern is simple, as shown below:

 In this pattern, access rights are determined solely by the Workspace role.